 On Windows, it is not necessary to install Python, because the Windows installer for Panda3D includes a copy.
 This is a completely normal copy of Python, identical to what you would have if you installed Python using the standard Python installer.
 Panda's built-in copy of Python is automatically added to the PATH environment variable.
 This enables you to type "python" at the command prompt, and it will run the Python that comes with Panda.

-On Mac OS X, Python already comes pre-installed on your system, so there is no need to install a second copy of Python.
+On macOS, Python 2.7 already comes pre-installed on your system, so there is no need to install a second copy of Python.
+The Panda3D builds on this web site will only work with the copy of Python already on your system.

 What if I already have a copy of Python?